steveklebanoff/follow/README.md

 # Follow

 # Setup
-- Copy config/twitter.exs.example to twitter.exs and fill in keys
+- Copy config/twitter.exs.example to twitter.exs and fill in keys.
+**NOTE**: This asserts all environments are using the same twitter API keys, should likely change this in the future.

 To start your Phoenix app: